-Each bowl could be customized with the perfect amount of chili pepper (kara) and Sichuan pepper (shibi).
-If you are wondering, most of the heat comes from the chili pepper.
+You could customize each bowl with the perfect amount of chili pepper (kara) and Sichuan pepper (shibi).
+Most of the heat comes from the chili pepper.
 Surprisingly, Sichuan peppers are not spicy.
-They just make your mouth tingle, almost numbing it.
+They make your mouth tingle, almost numbing it.

 There were five levels for you to choose from.
-For both the chili pepper and Sichuan pepper, you could select none, less, medium, high, and oni or devil level.
+You could select none, less, medium, high, and oni or devil level for both the chili and Sichuan pepper.
 In Japanese folklore, oni is a type of supernatural devil or ogre.
 Not surprisingly, Kikanbo translates to “ogre’s iron club.”

 If you want oni level, it will cost you an extra 100 yen (or about $0.90) for each level.
-Any of the first four levels were included for free.
+Any of the first four levels came included at no additional cost.

 Karashibi Miso Ramen Kikanbo Menu

-The two main options were the Premium Ramen (1,050 yen or about $9.51) and the Original Ramen (800 yen or about $7.25).
-If you want to customize your ramen, go for the original ramen.
+The two main options were Premium Ramen (1,050 yen or about $9.51) and Original Ramen (800 yen or about $7.25).
+If you want to customize your ramen, get the original ramen.
 If you want everything included, go for the premium ramen.

-Other options included ramen focused on a certain topping.
-You could order ramen with coriander, fried bean sprouts, a piece of big pork, seasoned egg, ten baby corns, or with two blocks of pork.
+Other options included ramen with coriander, fried bean sprouts, pork, seasoned egg, or baby corn.

-Also, as mentioned before, if you want the oni level of chili pepper or Sichuan pepper, that will cost 100 yen each.
-Levels below oni level were included for free.
+As mentioned before, if you want the oni level chili pepper or Sichuan pepper, that will cost 100 yen each.
+Levels beneath the oni level came with no charge.

 Other than ramen, sides included Pork on Rice (250 yen or about $2.25), Big Pork on Rice (380 yen or about $3.42), Rice (200 yen or about $1.80), and Half Size Rice (100 yen or about $0.90).